Undergraduate Student Orientation

 New Student Orientation

-Save the Date for Spring 2023 Orientation:
+Save the Date for Spring 2025 Orientation: January 16-17, 2025

 New Student Orientation (NSO) is an experience comprised of a variety of opportunities to introduce you to academic and student life at Tandon.
-Starting in early January, you will hear from your Orientation Leaders (OLs) who will be your guide throughout the program and into the start of the school year.
+Starting in about a month before classes, you will hear from your Orientation Leaders (OLs) who will be your guide throughout the program and into the start of the school year.
 They will share important information with you, invite you to join a group just for your Orientation “pod”, and keep you up to date on all of the events happening both at Tandon and across NYU to welcome new students.
 Orientation Leaders will share their NYU experience with you, answer your questions, and do their best to ensure your smooth transition into the Tandon community!

 Important information about Orientation

-- Each academic department will host a presentation for students in their major.
+• Each academic department will host a presentation for students in their major.
 Undecided students should attend the department session for the major(s) they are interested in.
 If you have questions about which department session to attend, please contact your assigned advisor!

-- ALL undergraduate students are expected to attend the mandatory events of orientation.
+• ALL undergraduate students are expected to attend the mandatory events of orientation.
 These will be clearly noted on the schedule.
 Social programs in the evenings will be optional & are designed to enhance the overall transition process.

 Transfer Students